 We suggest setting up a special channel for individuals to have a dedicated space to gather resources.

-Here are sample Discord and Twitch response for
+Here are sample Discord and Twitch responses for our "anxiety" resource.

 Now that you have invited the RTS Bot into your community, you are ready to start utilizing all the resources and tools in the bot.